-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of Governors - regular reviews by the Finance and General Purposes Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - delegation of authority and segregation of duties - identification and management of risks
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of Governors - regular reviews by the Finance and General Purposes Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines delegation of authority and segregation of duties - identification and management of risks

-The Board of Governors has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
+The Board of Trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
 However, the Governors have appointed Dains LLP, the external auditors, to perform additional checks.

-The auditors' role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.
+The external auditors' role includes giving advice on financial matters and performing a range of checks on the Academy's financial and other systems.
 In particular, the checks carried out in the current period included:

 - testing of payroll systems

 - testing of purchases systems

 - testing of petty cash and expense claim systems

 - testing of income systems

 - testing on bank reconciliations

 - testing on fixed assets

 - testing on month end procedures and journals

-- testing on website content

-- · testing on management accounts

-- testing on governance